The following are answers to frequently asked questions:

 If the hull identification numbers have been obscured or lost, the age of a hull can still be determined with good accuracy.
 Because of certain changes in molded components or accessories, it is also possible to deduce the age of a Whaler just from close inspection of various features.
 Unfortunately, there is no precise process for doing this; you'll have to compare your hull and its appearance to the various models described in the Reference section.
 Small changes in production like variations in accessory hardware (running light fittings, railings, steering wheels), changes in gel coat colors (tan, off white, gray, white) can help pinpoint the time of production.
 The information in the Reference section is believed to be accurate but on occasion some errors have been found in the histories presented for the hulls and models.

 If you reside in a state that requires boat registration--and most do--you may be able to rely on the age shown on the title or registration.
-However, it is not uncommon that this information is inaccurate, particularly on older boats which have been sold a few times and in different states.
+However, it is common that this information is inaccurate, particularly on older boats which have been sold a few times and in different states.
 The boat may have been registered as a particular year based simply on good faith testimony of a registrant that was accepted by the clerk at the registrar's office without verification.

 The year of sale can be a clue to the model year, but like automobiles, the boat industry often changes model years before the calendar year.
 Typically boats made after the first of August are titled as models of the next calendar year.
 The model year transition can take place as early as June.